AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

     MacProjector macproj({amrex::GetArrOfPtrs(vel)},       // face-based velocity
                          {amrex::GetArrOfConstPtrs(beta)}, // beta
                          {geom},                           // the geometry object
                          lp_info);                         // structure for passing info to the operator

+    // Here we specifiy the desired divergence S
+    // MacProjector macproj({amrex::GetArrOfPtrs(vel)},       // face-based velocity
+    //                      {amrex::GetArrOfConstPtrs(beta)}, // beta
+    //                      {geom},                           // the geometry object
+    //                      lp_info,                          // structure for passing info to the operator
+    //                      {amrex::GetArrOfConstPtrs(S)});   // defines the specified RHS divergence

     // Set bottom-solver to use hypre instead of native BiCGStab if (use_hypre)